corndel-swe/js-nozama-woodde-ubs/README.md

 ## Exercises

 Take a look in the `exercises` directory for information on the deep dives.

-As usual, Day 1 Exercise 1 is labeled `d1e1` and can be tested with `npm run test:d1e1`.
-Everything you need (including documentation URLs) should be in the `exercises` folder.
+Day 1 Exercise 1 is labeled `d1e1` and can be tested with `npm run test:d1e1`.

+Everything you need (including documentation URLs) is in the `exercises` folder.

 ## Workshops